 Hector’s idea, Chef Gurmeet’s Creation…

-Goat is now available too, more chewy than Lamb, the texture similarly absorbs the full flavours and is more authentic to the Punjab than eating Lamb anyway.
+Goat became available too, more chewy than Lamb, the texture similarly absorbs the full flavours and is more authentic to the Punjab than eating Lamb.

 Venison, Quail, Sea Bass

 Always eager to please, Hari has expanded his Menu to include Venison, at Hector’s suggestion, this could well be a first for Glasgow.
 Batair (Quail) has also been served at my insistence.
 Sea Bass has been tried at Hari’s insistence, then there is the offer of Mussels in a Punjabi Masala.